hphelion/documentation/commercial/GA1/commerical.high-availability-restore.md

 		nova start <UUID>

-8. Once the undercloud is up, check that the undercloud is configured correctly by verifying the hostname is not `hlinux`.
+8. Once the undercloud is up, use the following command to verify the host name.

+		hostname

+	When the undercloud is properly configured, the host name is similar to `undercloud-undercloud-rweuuzkaj4` and not `hlinux`.

 ### Recover the overcloud {#oc}